25 AEC Industry Insights from 2025 That Will Shape Firm Success in 2026

 23. It's Time to Consider Hiring Gen-Z Long Term

 The narrative around Gen-Z has been negative—entitled, job-hoppers, lacking work ethic.
-Our 2025 research tells a different story: Gen-Z employees receiving proper onboarding, clear career paths, and meaningful work demonstrate loyalty comparable to previous generations.
+But Gen-Z employees who receive proper onboarding, clear career paths, and meaningful work demonstrate stronger loyalty comparable to previous generations.
 The difference?
 Gen-Z workers are less willing to tolerate poor management or dead-end positions.

 24. There's a "Sweet Spot" for Your Compensation Rates

 Common mistake: firms either significantly underpay (losing talent) or overpay (destroying profitability without improving retention).
-Our analysis of sustainable compensation identified a "sweet spot"—typically the 55th-70th percentile—that maximizes retention while maintaining healthy margins.
+Our analysis of sustainable compensation identified a "sweet spot" that maximizes retention while maintaining healthy margins.
+Attend Jared Jamison's webinar in January to learn more!

 25. PSMJ PRO is the Best Leadership Tool to Invest in for 2026